kyle-ilantzis/AndroidMaps/README.md

 Two experiments have been timed to compare google maps and mapbox:

-Adding markers to the map:
+* Adding markers to the map

-This is simply adding a default marker at some latitude longitude on the map.
-The corresponding map has its own image to represent the marker.

-Adding markers with their own icons to the map:
+* Adding markers with their own icons to the map

-This involves having a icon for the marker being added to the map.
-The corresponding map provides and interface to create an icon from bitmaps.

 ## Images